andrewstevenson/sqoop-service/README.md

 Additionaly I want to expose viewing, creating an changing jobs via Spray and AngualarJS so I want to be in control of the metastore definitions, hence I extend JobStorage.

-You can also interact with via the Sqoop CLI.
+You can also interact via the Sqoop CLI.
 For this to work you need to set the `sqoop.job.storage.implementations` properties in the sqoop-site.xml and add it to the HADOOP_CLASSPATH.

 ```
 export HADOOP_CLASSPATH=sqoop-site.xml